theneverworks/astromech-binary-droidspeak-aiml/README.md

     keyword = "R4"
  ```

-You could/should adjust the filters that remove the keyword(s) from the payload before it is sent to Watson Assistant.
-This helps with accuracy but isn’t required.
-Some of these filters will emerge though reviewing the analytics in Watson Assistant.
+You could/should adjust the filters that remove the keyword(s) from the payload before it is sent to Deep Speech.

 ```
 str = str.replace('are four ','').replace('Are Four ', '').replace('are Four ', '').replace('are 4 ', '').replace('our four ', '').replace('Our Four ', '').replace('our 4 ', '').replace('r 4 ', '').replace('R. for ', '')